Replace Tableau + PowerBI + Excel + Custom Reports With One Platform

 A traditional enterprise BI implementation at a health system involves: requirements gathering (4–8 weeks), data warehouse architecture design (6–12 weeks), ETL pipeline development (8–16 weeks), data model build (8–16 weeks), dashboard development (4–8 weeks), user acceptance testing (4–6 weeks), and training (2–4 weeks).
 The median healthcare BI project takes 14 months from contract to go-live.
 Many never get there.

-Vizier's approach starts with your EHR data export — CSV, HL7, FHIR, or direct integration.
+Vizier's approach starts with how the data flows in — a direct read-only connector via FHIR R4 / HL7 v2 (recommended), a scheduled SFTP feed, or a manual CSV export.
 Healthcare-specific data models for clinical quality, financial performance, and operational metrics are pre-built.
-A quality director uploads a Centricity export and is running MIPS measure analysis within 48 hours.
+A quality director with a connected Epic instance — or even just a Centricity export — is running MIPS measure analysis within 48 hours.
 No data engineering team.
 No requirements document.
 No six-month wait.

 Data Governance Without a Data Governance Committee